 Active member: Customs Brokers and Freight Forwarders Association of Northern California; California Minority Counsel; Customs Brokers and Forwarders Association of Los Angeles; Washington State Customs Brokers and Freight Forwarders Association; Columbia River Customs Brokers and Forwarders Association.

 Past member: Council of Supply Chain Management Professionals, Northern California RoundTable; TechAmeria, National Customs Brokers Association; Customs and Trade Committee; American Association of Exporters and Importers; Women in International Trade, Northern California Chapter; Women in International Trade, Los Angeles Chapter; Foreign Trade Association of Southern California; ICPA (International Compliance Professionals Association).

-With 19 years of focused experience in the field of customs and trade, Mr. Nakachi counsels and advocates on federal compliance issues in international trade: such as: tariff classification, valuation, admissibility, origin, marking/labeling, intellectual property rights, and etc. Mr. Nakachi typically represents companies undergoing government audits, federal investigations, or those dealing with penalties, detentions, seizures, or other legal issues related to international trade & customs.
+With 19 years of focused experience in the field of customs and trade, Mr. Nakachi advocates on federal compliance issues in international trade: such as: tariff classification, valuation, admissibility, origin, marking/labeling, intellectual property rights, and etc. Mr. Nakachi typically represents companies undergoing government audits, federal investigations, or those dealing with penalties, detentions, seizures, or other issues of liability in international trade & customs.